 Feed and hay for the horses has traditionally been stored in the Barn.
 Manure has traditionally been stored in a designated area and periodically collected by Messiah College.
 Some equipment and a platform is needed in the ring to help small children onto the horses.
 Well water is available in the Barn and pastures.
 A portable toilet has been available in the past.

-Case studies are helpful in showing what is possible.
-Spring Valley Park in Glen Rock, an 868 acre York County Park, appears to be the closest public park that features equine activities.
-While Spring Valley is much larger and horses are brought in for riding and events vs. being kept onsite for specific programs; what is allowable is much broader than what is requested by TELC.
-From the Spring Valley website:
+Spring Valley Park in Glen Rock, PA appears to be the closest public park that features equine activities.
+This is an 868 acre York County Park where horses are brought in for riding and events vs. being kept onsite for specific programs.
+According to the website, features include: